Water Savvy Plants

 Using more succulents that store water in their leaves and stems is easy on your water bill and if displayed well can be a garden all on its own.

-Save every rainy day
+Save every raindrop

 Harvesting rainwater makes ecological and financial sense.
 Rainwater is relatively clean water.
 It can be used in the garden for irrigation.
 And it’s free!
 Using untreated water in this way reduces the demand placed on the country’s water systems which are constantly under threat.